History of Tina Turner in Timeline

 1989: Estrangement from Sons

-In 1989, Tina Turner mentioned that she was still there for her sons, but reports indicated an estrangement from them in the years before her death.
+In 1989, Tina Turner told TV Week that she was "still there for the boys", but there were reports of Turner's estrangement from her sons in the years before her death.

 1990: Foreign Affair European Tour

-In 1990, Tina Turner embarked on her Foreign Affair European Tour, drawing in nearly four million spectators and breaking the record for a European tour previously set by the Rolling Stones.
+In 1990, Tina Turner embarked on her Foreign Affair European Tour, breaking the record for a European tour previously held by the Rolling Stones.

 1991: Induction into the Rock and Roll Hall of Fame